open-telemetry/oteps/text/0202-events-and-logs-api.md

 }
 ```

-The Logger SHOULD additionally provide the following functions for convenience:
+The Logger SHOULD additionally provide the following functions:

-- Create a new Event using Log Record data model.
+- Create a new Event using `LogRecord` data model.
-- Create a new Log Record using LogRecord data model.
+- Create a new Log Record using `LogRecord` data model.

 ### Usage